Clark State Scholars Program

 I'm proud to be part of an organization that supports such important educational work in this community.
 If the Springfield region is going to thrive, we have to assure that our young people have access to a first-class education.
-Clark State Community College has demonstrated great sensitivity to this need with creative and effective efforts like the Scholars program.
+Clark State College has demonstrated great sensitivity to this need with creative and effective efforts like the Scholars program.
 This area is fortunate to have a wonderful educational asset like Clark State.

 Looking to become a mentor?

 Contributors to the Clark State Scholars Program and other such scholarship programs provide life-changing educational opportunities with far-reaching impact.